pronovic/hcoop-meetbot/DEVELOPER.md

 You can now interact with the local bot using `localbot: <command>`, or using `@<command>` as a shortcut.

-The `LimnoriaMeetbot` plugin is automatically available in the bot.
+The `HcoopMeetbot` plugin is automatically available in the bot.
 If you make changes to the code, you need to stop the bot with CTRL-C and restart it.

 ## Integration with PyCharm